auyer/rcpassos.me/posts/ebpf/index.md

 Since a program compiled with a newer version of the Kernel can be sent to run in an older version, the kernel sets to Zero all extra memory space it does not know about.
 This guarantees that if the program still works, it wont depend on features that are not available in the Kernel it is running on.

+> **Note**:
+> This sections has a lot of code from the Kernel, and a big part of the explanation in in the comments I added in the code.
+> My comments will be always noted by `//`.
+> There are also some comments from the original code that I left in (when useful), and they start with `/*`.

 ```c
 static int __sys_bpf(int cmd, bpfptr_t uattr, unsigned int size)
 {